-Warkworth Wellsford Hospice's service is fully community based.
-From our offices at Hospice House in Warkworth, 6 palliative care nurses, a trained psychotherapist and a social worker travel throughout North area to care for patients with a life-shortening illness, and to support them and their families at home.
+Warkworth Wellsford Hospice is a community based service located at Tui House, a purpose-built day facility in Warkworth.
+Our palliative care nurses, a trained psychotherapist and a social worker travel throughout the North Rodney area to care for patients with a life-shortening illness, and to support them and their families at home.
 Please click here for a map of the area we cover.

 Patients and family members are also invited to Tui House for clinics, counselling, day programmes and daytime respite care.
 We do not have an in-patient unit as our population is too small to justify or bear the cost.
 Our patients have free access to the in-patient units at Hibiscus Coast and North Shore Hospices.

-Who we areFounded by volunteers in 1986, Warkworth Wellsford Hospice is part of the North Shore Hospice Trust, a centre specialising in hospice and palliative care.
-On occasion the specialist doctors from North Shore may accompany our nurses when they visit families, or hold clinics at Tui House.
+Who we areFounded by volunteers in 1986, Warkworth Wellsford Hospice is part of the Northern Hospice Alliance, which includes Hospice North Shore and Hibiscus Hospice.
+Specialist doctors working across the Alliance periodically accompany our nurses when they visit families, or hold clinics at Tui House.
 Warkworth Wellsford Hospice functions independently and does its own fundraising, supported by about 300 amazing volunteers.

 How we are funded

 All our services are free to patients and their families, but it costs nearly $1 million a year to provide them.The Waitemata District Health Board provides 44% of the cost of our clinical services.
-To cover the balance of clinical costs, as well as administration and fundraising costs, we need to raise $700,000 a year - that’s $1900 a day.
+To cover the balance of clinical costs, as well as administration and fundraising costs, we need to raise over $700,000 a year - that’s $1900 a day.

 Who we care forWe help about 100 families a year, from Puhoi in the south to Mangawhai in the north and stretching from coast to coast.
 Although most of our patients are referred to us with cancer-related illnesses, our services are for anyone - of any age - who has any progressive life-threatening illness, including chronic heart failure, renal failure, lung disease and neurological diseases such as motor neurone disease, multiple sclerosis and Parkinson's disease.